atait/kicad-python/README.md

 ```
 Copy that *entire* last line.

-3. From any command line interpreter, paste that thing and run it.
+3. From any command line shell, paste that thing and run it.

 \[**fallback**\] If that fails because you don't have file permissions or something, you can instead set the environment variable "PCBNEW_PATH" to the first path that comes out of that command.
 Put this line in your .bashrc or .zshrc
 ```bash